Deducteam/lambdapi/docs/ui/emacs.rst

 Clicking on the ``i``-th goal of the ``*Goals*`` buffer puts the focus on it by inserting a ``focus i`` tactic in the proof script.

-CPU usage and deactivation
-''''''''''''''''''''''''''

-If for any reason the LSP server consumes too much power (e.g. if a non-terminating rewrite system is edited), it can be disabled with ``M-x eglot-shutdown``.

 Electric Terminator mode
 ''''''''''''''''''''''''